Are you curious about the pollinators that visit your garden and want to know how you can help?

 2.)
 Plant a ton of native wildflowers

 These would be perennials or biennials that are zoned and occur naturally in your area.
-Be sure to get plants that bloom at different times of the season….from early spring, thru summer, and into fall.
+Be sure to get plants that bloom at different times of the season….from early spring, thru summer to fall.

 For example… in my area of zone 7, Butterfly Weed is extremely important and a must in the garden.
 This post may help, How to Attract Bees with These 10 Flowers

 And don’t forget the Grasses, which are very important in providing homes for the winter.
-Plant some annuals as well (but avoid the “double bloom” varieties as these confuse pollinators), like cosmos or zinnias.
+Plant some annuals as well….like cosmos or zinnias (but avoid the “double bloom” varieties as these confuse pollinators).

 3.)
 Do Not Clean Up Your Garden until Mid to late Spring.

-At the end of summer and into fall once everything is done blooming most everyone has the tendency to tidy everything up, to cut back all the stems, flower heads, and rake leaves.
-But when you do this you are destroying all the places that the pollinators need to over-winter.
-And leaving seed-heads is leaving food for the birds for the fall and winter.
+At the end of summer and into fall once everything is done blooming almost everyone has the tendency to want to clean up, cut back all the stems, flower-heads, and rake all the leaves up but when you do this you are destroying places that pollinators need to over-winter and by leaving the seed-heads you are leaving food for the birds for the fall and winter.

 Lots of pollinators also use the hollow stems of your ornamental grasses and some flowers, like BeeBalm or shasta daisy to overwinter in.

-So, just leave it messy…leave some logs and sticks and piles of leaves, let everybody settle in for the winter and come spring after everyone is awake…you can start your “Spring Cleaning”.
+So, just leave it messy…leave some logs and sticks and piles of leaves, let everybody settle in for the winter then come spring after everyone is awake…you can start your “Spring Cleaning”.